-Drinking dramatically decreases the risk of developing gallstones or bladder disease.
+Drinking dramatically decreases the risk of forming gallstones or bladder disease.
 In comparison to abstainers, drinkers have a 40% lower risk.
-In addition, medical research reports that the greater the consumption, the lower the risk.
+Also medical research finds that the greater the consumption, the lower the risk.
 This includes drinking much more than suggested by U.S. federal drinking guidelines.

 Learn more about alcohol, gallstones, and gallbladder disease.
 Simply visit Drinking Alcohol and Gallstone & Gallbladder Disease Risk.

-Drinking alcohol, especially along with smoking, increases the risk of cancers of the mouth, esophagus, pharynx and larynx.16 Fortunately, these cancers are all very rare.
+Drinking alcohol, especially along with smoking, increases the risk of cancers of the mouth, esophagus, pharynx and larynx.16 These cancers are all very rare.
 In total, these cancers cause only 1% of all cancer deaths in the U.S.17

-However, moderate alcohol consumption has no impact on the risk of developing virtually any other cancers.
+Yet moderate drinking has no impact on the risk of developing virtually any other cancers.
 On the other hand, it reduces the risk of these cancers.

-- Kidney Cancer (Renal Cell Carcinoma) Fifth most common cancer in U.S
+- Kidney Cancer.
+(Fifth most common cancer in US.)

 - Thyroid Cancer